 Next door is Oaks Gallery (29 Craft Circle) with fine art and craft from 125 regional artists.
 Rabbit Creek Pottery (27 Church Street) is another great pottery studio and gallery.

 Although it's a tiny village, find a nice mix of specialty shops.
-Walk a loop around a five-block area, stopping at landmarks like Jarrett House with family-style southern cooking since 1884 (famous for chicken and dumplings, fried chicken and biscuits).
+Walk a loop around a five-block area, stopping at landmarks like Jarrett House with family-style southern cooking since 1884.
 And, don't miss getting a sample at the Chocolate Factory!

 Just a mile from shops in the village is the fascinating Jackson County Green Energy Park that uses renewable energy resources to create art.
 The glass studio, kiln and blacksmithing metals shop are one of few in the world utilizing landfill methane gas as a fuel.
 Watch artists at work or take a class.
 Read more.